 Let’s say that you just installed tiles in your bathroom and that you then completed the grouting process.
-Of course, you did everything according to the manufacturer’s instructions on the label and advices you got from professionals.
+Of course, you did everything according to the manufacturer’s instructions on the label and advice you got from professionals.
 You probably think that your job is done now and that you can finally enjoy in your latest DIY masterpiece.

 Well, I’m sorry I have to disappoint you.
 Your job is not done.
 At least, not yet.
 The missing piece is the process known as applying sealing to tiles and in the few paragraphs below I will show you how to apply grout sealer and protect your flooring.